-Behind me was the men’s office, a room where only the men of the house were allowed to enter.
-The men would have smoked there to hide their smoking habits from their families.
-I asked if the ghost who occupied the office was here, and I got a response on the para-light.
-I furthered this line of questioning and talked about an artifact in that room I learned about earlier, a dog-shaped jar used to hide smokes.
-The ghost appeared to keep replying to my line of questioning, focused on the office room and his smoking habits.
-The ghost hunting professional told me to keep talking, as this particular ghost rarely interacts with people, and he apparently responded well to me.
+Behind me was the men’s office, a room where only the men of the house were allowed.
+They would’ve smoked there, hiding their habits from their families.
+I asked if the ghost who occupied the office was here.
+I got a response on the para-light.
+Furthering this line of questioning, I talked about an artifact in that room I learned about earlier, a dog-shaped jar used to hide smokes.
+The ghost appeared to keep replying to my questioning, focused on the office room and his smoking habits.
+The ghost hunting professional told me to keep talking, as this particular ghost rarely interacts with people.
 The questions were going well, with the light getting brighter and brighter, indicating higher electromagnetic fields being detected.
 But then, someone else walked into the room and disrupted the flow.
 After that, we were not getting many responses from the para-light.

 Although this “conversation” was short-lived, and I do not believe I was actually speaking to a ghost, it was still an extraordinary experience that I doubt I will ever have again.
 At the time, I was attempting to talk to Joshua Bates, the original owner of the house, but I realized later that I could have also directed questions toward Truman Ward, the second owner.
 Both of these men would have spent many hours in that office, drinking, smoking, and spending time alone.

-Next, we made our way down to the basement.
-Ironically, the basement was the least spooky part of the house, as it is an office space and library for the museum.
-We sat there trying to get the spirits to interact, with no luck.
-But then, the eeriest event of the night occurred.
-I heard a loud whisper noise coming from the stairwell.
-Then, the ghost hunter professional accompanying us asked on the radio if anyone just said “Hi Mark”, but no one did.
-Another person in my group agreed they heard “Hi Mark” from the stairwell.
-I did not hear those words, but I did hear the noise, a creepy whisper that I could not explain.
-A couple of the braver visitors ran over to the stairs with the equipment to try to capture evidence.
-The environment in the basement turned ominous, with everyone on edge.
-The ghost hunter seemed to be convinced that it was a ghost’s voice.
-I think a voice from a person upstairs somehow echoed peculiarly down the stairwell.
-Still, I am unsure what I heard, and it was the night’s creepiest and most unexplainable event to me.
+Next, we made our way to the basement.
+Ironically, it was the least spooky place.
+It’s the museum’s office space and library.
+We sat there trying to get the spirits to interact.
+No luck.
+Then, the night’s eeriest event occurred.
+I heard a loud whisper noise from the stairwell.
+The ghost hunter asked on the radio if anyone said “Hi Mark.”
+No one did.
+Another person agreed they heard “Hi Mark” from the stairwell.
+I didn’t hear those words, but I did hear a creepy whisper I couldn’t explain.
+A couple of brave visitors ran to the stairs with equipment, trying to capture evidence.
+The basement’s environment turned ominous, everyone on edge.
+The ghost hunter seemed convinced it was a ghost’s voice.
+I think a voice from a person upstairs somehow echoed down the stairwell.
+Still, I’m unsure what I heard.
+Personally, it’s the night’s creepiest and most unexplainable event.